Sunny9810/Workout-App/README.md

 THEN: they are provided with the description of what the app entails & a login and signup area.

 WHEN: the user signs-up or has logged in
-THEN: they will be taken to the main page where they can see previous and current exercise info
+THEN: they will be taken to the main page where they can see warm-up,today workout and cool down  info

-WHEN: user sees(or clicks) on the 'previous workout' section
-THEN: their last workout session will be retrieved through our database

 WHEN: user clicks on 'today's workout'
 THEN: they will be redirected to separate page that displays different muscle groups